What are uterine fibroids?

 - A feeling of pressure on your bladder or urinary frequency

-- Iron deficiency anemia due to the heavy menstrual bleeding
+- Iron deficiency anemia due to heavy menstrual bleeding

 What is the conventional fibroid treatment?

-Depending on the individual patient the following are fibroids treatments that your doctor may recommend:
+Depending on the individual patient, the following are fibroid treatments that your doctor may recommend:

 - Surgery – myomectomy (removal of the fibroid(s)) or hysterectomy (removal of the uterus)

-- Uterine artery blockage (embolization) – to shut down blood supply to the fibroids
+- Uterine artery blockage (embolization) – to shut down the blood supply to the fibroids

-- Selective progesterone receptor modulators (SPRM) – for example Fibristal, to moderate progesterone-related fibroid growth
+- Selective progesterone receptor modulators (SPRM) – for example, Fibristal, to moderate progesterone-related fibroid growth.
+Update: Fibristal, though effective, was removed from the market due to severe side effects.

-These treatments can all be effective for easing the symptoms of fibroids.
+These treatments can all be effective in easing fibroid symptoms.
 However, hysterectomy is obviously not the preferred method of treatment for women who wish to conceive.
 Embolization is only recommended in specific circumstances and is not a good choice for women who may wish to get pregnant afterward.
-GnRH-a works while taking it but causes menopause-type symptoms, bone loss (osteopenia) and while sometimes used prior to IVF, while you are taking it, it would lower your fertility.
+GnRH-a works while taking it, but causes menopause-type symptoms, bone loss (osteopenia), and, while sometimes used prior to IVF, while you are taking it, it would lower your fertility.
 SPRMs have historically been used as emergency contraceptive pills.
 They are usually used prior to fibroid surgery.
 There have been reports of liver disease associated with SPRMs.
 Studies on the long-term use of these medications are ongoing.

 What is the naturopathic treatment for fibroids?

-The natural approach to fibroids means addressing the two main components contributing to fibroids: inflammation and hormone imbalance.
+The natural approach to fibroids involves addressing the two main factors contributing to them: inflammation and hormonal imbalance.

 Inflammation:

 These are significant contributors to inflammation: insulin, hormones, environmental pollutants, and food sensitivities.
 Correcting these through a healthy diet, exercise, vitamins, minerals, and herbs shrinks fibroids.
-Berberine is an effective agent at reducing estrogen and progesterone-related cell proliferation in fibroids and also lowers insulin.
+Berberine is an effective agent for reducing estrogen- and progesterone-related cell proliferation in fibroids and also lowers insulin levels.

 Hormone imbalance:

 As a naturopathic doctor, I enhance estrogen clearance through supporting phase I and phase II liver detoxification with the appropriate vitamins, minerals, and amino acids in their active forms.
 I normalize estrogen production and activity through diet, exercise, and stress reduction.
-I can enhance progesterone production through supplemental vitamin B6, zinc, and herbs like Vitex.
+I can enhance progesterone production through supplementation with vitamin B6 and zinc, as well as herbs like Vitex.
 Herbs help to balance progesterone if it is excessive.

-The benefits of my approach to fibroids are that the underlying imbalances are being addressed.
-This provides a more lasting improvement, lowers recurrence rates, eliminates toxins, and enhances fertility at the same time.
-The hormone imbalances that contribute to the formation of the fibroids are corrected to optimize fertility.
+The benefits of my approach to fibroids are that it addresses the underlying imbalances.
+This provides a more lasting improvement, lowers recurrence rates, eliminates toxins, and enhances fertility simultaneously.
+The hormonal imbalances that contribute to fibroid formation are corrected to optimize fertility.

 Medically Reviewed by Dr. Pamela Frank